 Grandie Watson of Walwa, Upper Murray

-Grave of great, great, grandfather, Sidney Grandison Watson and his first wife, Isabella Robinson, at Walwa Homestead on the Upper Murray River, Victoria.
+Grandie Watson's and Isabella Watson's grave at "Walwa" Grave of great, great, grandfather, Sidney Grandison Watson and his first wife, Isabella Robinson, at Walwa Homestead on the Upper Murray River, Victoria.
 "Grandie", as he was known, was the father of Harry, Sidney and Greg Watson who settled Gregory Downs in 1877.
-Rumour also has it that one day at Walwa the twins, Harry … Continue reading Grandie Watson of Walwa, Upper Murray
+Rumour also has it … Continue reading Grandie Watson of Walwa, Upper Murray

 The Ribbon Gang of Bathurst Bushrangers

-In 1830 a convict mutiny flared at Bathurst.
+The Ribbon Gang In 1830 a convict mutiny flared at Bathurst.
 Driven beyond endurance by brutal treatment, a young convict, Ralph Entwistle, led a spectacular goal break.
 Entwistle had been flogged and had his ticket of leave cancelled for bathing naked in a stream as the Governor rode by.
-He vowed never to be captured alive.
-Other convicts … Continue reading The Ribbon Gang of Bathurst Bushrangers
+He vowed never to be captured … Continue reading The Ribbon Gang of Bathurst Bushrangers

 William Suttor’s Pistol Duel

-In 1832, great, great, grandfather, William Suttor became enamoured with a local Bathurst girl, the daughter of a fiery West Indian planter, who had taken up a grant on the Bathurst Plains.
-William and the girl enjoyed clandestine meetings at the Willow Pond – until a new man came on the scene.
-He was Scottish … Continue reading William Suttor’s Pistol Duel
+William Henry Suttor In 1832, great, great, grandfather, William Suttor became enamoured with a local Bathurst girl, the daughter of a fiery West Indian planter, who had taken up a grant on the Bathurst Plains.
+William and the girl enjoyed clandestine meetings at the Willow Pond – until a new man came on the scene. … Continue reading William Suttor’s Pistol Duel

 William Suttor reads his own Obituary

-Letters and telegrams of condolence poured into “Alloway Bank”, near Bathurst, one day in the 1870’s, when a Sydney newspaper announced the death of William Henry Suttor, of Bathurst Plains.
+William Henry Suttor Letters and telegrams of condolence poured into “Alloway Bank”, near Bathurst, one day in the 1870’s, when a Sydney newspaper announced the death of William Henry Suttor, of Bathurst Plains.
 Most amused was William Henry himself.
 His deep laugh boomed through the homestead as he read his own obituary.
-With relish he opened each black-bordered … Continue reading William Suttor reads his own Obituary
+With relish he … Continue reading William Suttor reads his own Obituary